bitstadium/HockeySDK-Android/README.md

 ```

 #### 4.2.2 Attach additional meta data
-Starting with HockeyApp 3.6.0, you can add additional meta data (e.g. user-provided information) to a crash report.
+Starting with HockeyApp 3.6.0, you can add additional meta data (e.g. user-provided information) to a Crash Report.
 To achieve this call `CrashManager.handleUserInput()` and provide an instance of `net.hockeyapp.android.objects.CrashMetaData`.